vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-consequences.md

 Economy-wide cycles of boom and bust will stop.
 Banks will still fail, but their failure will not cost people their deposits, nor will it take down the entire economy.
-Our currency will be stable with very minor fluctu- ations of value.
+Our currency will be stable with very minor fluctuations of value.
 Businesses will still go through the same cycles of arising, thriving, declining and vanishing.
 Individuals will still make fortunes and keep them or blow them away.
 But, the entire economy will reach a sustainable and healthy equilibrium.
-We can be happier and health- ier and have:
+We can be happier and healthier and have:

-**Health and prosperity;**\
+**Health and prosperity;**
-**A free and fair market; and**\
+**A free and fair market; and**
 **The best decision-making**